stevenolay/Text-Generation-Benchmark-Tool/README.md

 ### <a name="metrics_a"></a> Adding Metrics
 1. Navigate to src/Evaluator/EvaluatorSwitch.py
 2. Create a private(\_) method for your evaluator.
-    - Input: \_privateMethod(self, SRO)
+    - \_privateMethod(self, SRO)
+    - input: SRO(Summary Reader Object)
-        - SRO is a Summary Reader Object.
-This object contains two public methods:
+        - This object contains two public methods:
             - SRO.readOne()
                 - Output:  tuple( String, list(String) ) -> (hypothesis, references)
                 - Returns a tuple with the first element the hypothesis and the second element the list of references.